 Well known as home to our region’s tall ships, Discovery Pier is also a certified cruise port.
 With the required facility security plan and staff in place, we efficiently accept your disembarking cruise boat passengers with professionalism and the utmost attention to customer service.
-Vessels of up to 250 feet long will be accepted on the east wall of the Pier.
-We can also accept tenders on our floating docks.
+Vessels of up to 250 feet long will be accepted on the east wall of the Pier beginning in 2020.
+Larger ships can anchor just off the Pier and ferry passengers in to our floating docks.
+Tour buses can drive out on the Pier.
 The Discovery Pier joined the Great Lakes Cruising Coalition in March 2019.

 Find us at: 44°47’10.6″N, 85°38’07.4″W a/k/a 44.786283, -85.635387